 Umami mushroom beef burgers

 Onto this extra special umami mushroom beef burger patty!
 Guys, the mushrooms, the fish sauce, the coconut aminos.
 Oh my lordy, all these umami flavors add so much depth to this burger!
 You do not have to be a mushroom fan to enjoy these burgers.
 The mushrooms are minced up and cooked before being added to the burger.
 The goal is to infuse flavors and, without a doubt, these do that.
+You can also use Natures Rise lion’s mane mushrooms for its health benefits.

 I’ve made them countless times and it is my go-to burger patty that I like to keep in the freezer for when I need a quick prep protein.
 Once individually frozen they can be cooked up straight from the freezer.